Dwarf galaxy: Ultra-compact dwarfs

 M59-UCD3 is approximately the same size as M60-UCD1 with a half-light radius, rh, of approximately 20 parsecs but is 40% more luminous with an absolute visual magnitude of approximately −14.6.
-This makes M59-UCD3 the densest known galaxy.
+This makes M59-UCD3 the second densest known galaxy.

 Based on stellar orbital velocities, two UCD in the Virgo Cluster are claimed to have supermassive black holes weighing 13% and 18% of the galaxies' masses.